HL7/cql/input/pages/02-authorsguide.md

 CQL supports the standard comparison operators ([.sym]#=# [.sym]#!=# [.sym]#~# [.sym]#!~# [.sym]#<# [.sym]#\<=# [.sym]#># [.sym]#>=#) and the standard arithmetic operators ([.sym]#+# [.sym]#-# [.sym]#*# [.sym]#/#) for quantities.
 In addition, aggregate operators that utilize these basic comparisons and computations are also supported, such as [.id]#Min#, [.id]#Max#, [.id]#Sum#, etc.

-[.note-warning]
-____

-Note that complete support for unit conversion for all valid UCUM units would be ideal, but practical CQL implementations will likely provide support for a subset of units for commonly used clinical dimensions.
+> Note that complete support for unit conversion for all valid UCUM units would be ideal, but practical CQL implementations will likely provide support for a subset of units for commonly used clinical dimensions.
 At a minimum, however, a CQL implementation must respect units and return [.kw]#null# if it is not capable of normalizing the quantities involved in a given expression to a common unit.
 Implementations should issue a run-time warning in these cases as well.

-____
+{: .note-warning}

 #### Ratio Operators